andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 The problem is familiar to anyone who has worked with **concurrent or distributed computing**.
 We have some shared state (the code base) with developers making updates in parallel.
 We need to somehow combine these by serializing the changes into some consensus update.
 Our task is made more complicated by the fact that getting a system to execute and run correctly implies very complex validity criteria for that shared state.
 Humans need to find the consensus, and that consensus may involve mixing choice parts of different updates.
 Often consensus can only be reached with original updates to resolve the conflicts.

 > I start with: "what if there was no branching".
 Everybody would be editing the live code, half-baked changes would bork the system, people would be stepping all over each other.
-And so ==we give individuals the illusion of frozen time, that they are the only ones changing the system and those changes can wait until they are fully baked before risking the system==.
+And so <mark>we give individuals the illusion of frozen time, that they are the only ones changing the system and those changes can wait until they are fully baked before risking the system</mark>.
 But this is an illusion and eventually the price for it comes due.
 Who pays?
 When?
 How much?
 That's what these patterns are discussing: alternatives for paying the piper.
 >
 > -- Kent Beck